opeik/libcec-vendor/README.md

 Building from source requires a few components installed on the host system, including a Visual Studio installation.
 If you just want to link against `libcec` on windows, let's say with Rust or Mingw, a simple prebuilt library + header files will do just fine.

+## How does it work?

+A Github workflow pipelines is used for building the library, whenever a new tag is pushed.
+The tag needs to match the one on the upstream repo: https://github.com/Pulse-Eight/libcec.

 ## Disclaimer

 libcec is a software by Pulse-Eight.